Realytics/mount-data-disks/README.md

 This role is made of a script `mount-data-disks` that:
 - Looks for data disks (disks larger than a given size that are not already mounted and that do not exist in /etc/fstab)
-- Format the eligible disks with a single ext4 partition
+- Format the eligible disks with a single ext4 partition if the disk is unformatted
 - Mount the disks on /data-0, data-1, ... mountpoints
 - Create subdirectories and set permissions on the mountpoints